 - Knowledge and understanding of the types and functions of rigging, safety and equipment

-- Calculation of Safe work load and working load limits
+- Calculation of Safe workload and working load limits

 - Risk assessment and control

 Basic Rigging involves the movement of plant and equipment, steel erections, hoists, placement of pre-cast concrete, safety nets and static lines, perimeter safety screens and shutters, and cantilever crane loading platforms.
-A current class DG High Risk Work Licence is required as a pre-requisite for this course.
+A current class DG High-Risk Work Licence is required as a pre-requisite for this course.

 - CPCCLRG3001A Licence to perform rigging basic level

 Intermediate Rigging builds on your basic rigging course along with the rigging of cranes, conveyors, dredges and excavators, rigging associated with tilt slabs and demolition work, and dual lifts.
-A current class RB High Risk Work Licence are required as a pre-requisite for this course.
+A current class RB High-Risk Work Licence are required as a pre-requisite for this course.

 - CPCCLRG3002A Licence to perform rigging intermediate level

 Advanced Rigging includes work at the basic and intermediate levels, along with the rigging of gin poles and shear legs, flying foxes and cable ways, guyed derricks and structures, and suspended and hung scaffolds.
-A current class RI High Risk Work Licence are required as a pre-requisite for this course.
+A current class RI High-Risk Work Licence are required as a pre-requisite for this course.

 - CPCCLRG4001A Licence to perform rigging advanced level

-We operate our rigging courses are run on a regularly basis.
+We operate our rigging courses are run on a regular basis.
 If you would like to secure your spot on the next course, please contact our bookings team on email@example.com or alternatively call 07 5658 0040.